officialtez/Fake-Competitive-Rank-and-Coins/README.md

 Kento - Traditional Chinese translate, and more coins

-tezzz - Added new coins
+tezz - Added new coins